flaxmans/CompBio_on_git/Labs/Lab03/Lab_03_MainActivities.md

  (14) Make a vector of the Episode names as Roman numerals (i.e., "I", "II", and so on). (hint: use `c()`).
 Add an appropriate comment.
 Note that since these are made with text (not actual numbers), you will have to put quotes around each element when creating the vector.

 (15) Up to now, the results from steps #10 and #12 had names of the columns, but did not have names of the rows.
 Using the result of step 14 and the `row.names()` function, name the rows of the objects created in steps 10 and 12.
 Inspect the variables in your console window just to make sure this worked as intended.
+HINT: If you aren't sure how to use `row.names()` and the vector from part #14 to do, this, try `help("row.names")` in your RStudio console.

 ##### Accessing elements of matrices and data frames.